 Crikey denied that the article was defamatory in regards to Lachlan Murdoch, arguing that the term Murdoch referred only to Rupert Murdoch.
 They also removed the article and social media posts as requested and invited Lachlan Murdoch to an on-the-record interview, both actions serving as 'goodwill gestures'.

 Crikey later republished the article and further correspondence between the two parties saw no movement on their positions.
 Crikey also published an open letter to the Murdoch family in advertisements published in Australian and United States' newspapers, as well as letters exchanged between its own lawyers and those of Lachlan Murdoch.

-Crikey 's Managing Editor, Peter Fray, and the chairman of their publisher, Private Media, Eric Beecher, dared Mr. Churchill to proceed with his threat of legal action:
+Crikey 's Managing Editor, Peter Fray, and the chairman of Private Media, Eric Beecher, dared Mr. Churchill to proceed with his threat of legal action:

 'We want to defend those allegations in court...You have made it clear in your lawyer’s letters you intend to take court action to resolve this alleged defamation...We await your writ so that we can test this important issue of freedom of public interest journalism in a courtroom."